Foodstuff is a freelance food writer who has been exploring the art of fermentation. Traditional Chinese preserves is her latest project.

 Rinse off all the salt.
 Dry the radish batons.
 The easiest way to do this is to spin dry the radish baton in a salad spinner.

 Weigh the rinsed and dried radishes.
-Place in a bowl and add coarse sea salt equal to 20% of the weight rinsed and dried of the radishes.
+Place in a bowl and add coarse sea salt equal to 20% of the weight of the rinsed and dried radishes.
 Rub the salt into the radishes.

+Place the salted radish batons onto a clean cloth like a tea towel.
 Wrap the radishes up.
-Place the radish parcel on a rack and weight it with a heavy object.
+Place the radish parcel on a rack and weight it down with a heavy object.

-The radishes should be left until it develops a strong “whiffy fragrance” (not a bad smell; rather the unmistakable smell of fermentation) and the radishes turn a pale brown colour.
+Leave them in a warm place to undergo fermentation.
+The length of time for fermentation depends on the ambient temperature: the warmer the temperature, the faster the fermentation process.
+The radishes should be left until it develops a strong 'whiffy fragrance' (not a bad smell; rather the unmistakable smell of fermentation) and the radishes turn a pale brown colour.
 This ensures maximum flavour development.

 When I did my batches, the ambient temperature was about 17°C to 19°C for most of that time.
-While it did start developing that distinctive "whiffy" scent after a week, it took 16 days at this temperature to achieve the really pronounced scent and the colour change I wanted.
+While it did start developing that distinctive 'whiffy' scent after a week, it took 16 days at this temperature to achieve the really pronounced scent and the colour change I wanted.

-(Note: My observation over a couple of trials of this process is that it is best to keep it away from direct sunlight.
+My observation over a couple of trials of this process is that it is best to keep it away from direct sunlight.
 I left one batch next to a window to try to increase the heat exposure.
-I found that it dried out radishes at the edges of the package too much and probably hindered the fermentation process of those radish batons.)
+I found that it dried out radishes at the edges of the package too much and probably hindered the fermentation process of those radish batons.

-Stage 3: Soaking In Sugar Syrup
+Stage 3: Soaking in Sugar Syrup

-Combine sugar and water in a saucepan and bring to the boil, stirring constantly to dissolve all the sugar.
+- Combine sugar and water in a saucepan and bring to the boil, stirring constantly to dissolve all the sugar.
 Once the syrup comes to the boil, remove from the heat.
 Set aside to cool completely.

-Place the fermented radish batons (along with the salt coating the batons) into a large non-reactive container e.g. glass or ceramic container.
+- Place the fermented radish batons (along with the salt coating the batons) into a large non-reactive container e.g. glass or ceramic container.
 Make sure the radishes are all fully submerged in the syrup.
 You can weight them down with a plate or use clingfilm pressed against the surface of the syrup.I use an olive brining jar that comes with a weight to keep the radishes submerged in the syrup.

-Leave in a warm place for at least 24 hours.
+- Leave in a warm place for at least 24 hours.
 I leave it for up to 2 days.

 Stage 4: Final Drying

-Remove the radishes from the syrup.
+- Remove the radishes from the syrup.
 Discard the syrup.
 Leave the radishes on racks overnight to drain off excess syrup.